My dear Theo, it’s been a week since I

 last September.
 But these of Saint-Rémy

-fire me to paint and charge my brushes!
+How they fire me to paint and charge

-In truth, dear brother, it is as close
+my brushes!
+In truth, dear brother, it is

-to God as I have ever come.
-Everywhere
+as close to God as I have ever come.

-for the senses!
-I am glutted by a flood
+I am glutted by a flood of sensations

-as we did along the Rijswijk road where
+along the Rijswijk road where we stopped to

 I will always cherish those memories.